Your First Counseling Session:

 It’s interesting the anxieties we can conjure up when starting something new.
 This particular morning I was planning to go to the office to meet with one scheduled new client and then I was going to attend my class.
 However, the client didn’t show up.
 This somehow provided more motivation for me to get to the class.
 However, suddenly I could also empathize with the client and the fears about starting something new.
 In this case they had decided to no show instead of show up.

-I felt disappointed but decided to head on over to my class as I was not going to no show and had made the decision to show up despite the overwhelming insecurities I was experiencing.
+I felt disappointed but decided to head on over to my class as I was not going to be a no show and had made the decision to show up despite the overwhelming insecurities I was experiencing.
 Entering the studio I immediately felt vulnerability set in and wondered, “Are they judging me?”
 Again, I wonder if this is what some of my clients are thinking and feeling when they come for their first session?
 In that moment I tried to focus on my goals.
 Someone had recently posted on Instagram they had set out on their own wellness journey and had two goals: 1.
 Start and 2.
 Don’t stop.
 I felt those were pretty good goals and advice I needed to take as well.
 Just like in therapy, today I was setting goals and making a commitment to myself.

 The instructor greeted me with a warm, friendly smile and a listening ear.
 Instantly I felt more comfortable and excitement started to set in.
 The class started and immediately I noticed my mindset was shifting.
 I was present-focused and embraced the good, the bad and the ugly.
 This class was certainly outside of my comfort zone, but that is where growth happens.
 I could feel transformations already starting to take place just by deciding to show up and not no-show.
 Yes, part of me was relieved when the class was over.
 Mainly because I couldn’t breath.
 The experience allowed me to work through a physically and emotionally painful experience but also allowed me to increase my tolerance and acceptance skills…much like a therapy session and the therapeutic process.